pulumi/docs/content/docs/get-started/policy-as-code/authoring-a-policy-pack.md

     $ mkdir policypack && cd policypack
     ```

 1. Run the `pulumi policy new` command.
 Since Policy as Code is a beta feature, you will need to set `PULUMI_DEBUG_COMMANDS=true` as an environment variable or simply pre-append it to your commands as shown.
+(Note: Pulumi 1.4.1 or later is required to use `pulumi policy new` command.)

     ```sh
     $ PULUMI_DEBUG_COMMANDS=true pulumi policy new aws-typescript